 DETECTION FOR TANKS

-(a) The "Methods of release detection for tanks" contained in 40 CFR 280.43 (Subpart D) have been adopted by reference in accordance with G.S.
-150B-14(c) except that: that
+(a) The regulations governing "Methods of release detection for tanks" set forth in 40 CFR 280.43 are hereby incorporated by reference, except that

-(1) 40 CFR 280.43 (d)(2) is amended to read: "Inventory control, or another test of equivalent performance approved by the Department, conducted in accordance with the requirements of 40 CFR 280.43(a)";

-(2) 40 CFR 280.43(f)(7) is amended to read: "Within and immediately below the UST system excavation zone, the site is assessed to ensure compliance with the requirements of 40 CFR 280.43(f)(1) through (f)(5), as modified by this Rule, and to establish the number and positioning of monitoring wells or devices that will detect releases from any portion of the tank that routinely contains products"; and

-(3) 40 CFR 280.43(f)(3), (f)(4), and (f)(5) are not adopted by reference.
+40 CFR 280.43(f)(3), (f)(4), and (f)(5) shall not be adopted by reference.

-(b) Wells used for monitoring or testing for liquids on the groundwater shall be:
+(b) Wells used for monitoring or testing for free product in the groundwater shall be:

-(1)
+(1) Located as follows:

-For for new installations, located within and at the end of the excavation having the lowest elevation and along piping at intervals not exceeding 50 feet; or
+(A) For for new installations, within and at the end of the excavation having the lowest elevation and along piping at intervals not exceeding 50 feet; or

-(2) For for existing installations, located in the excavation zone or as near to it as technically feasible and installed in a borehole at least four inches larger than the diameter of the casing;
+(B) For for existing installations, in the excavation zone or as near to it as technically feasible and installed in a borehole at least four inches larger than the diameter of the casing;

-(3) A minimum of two inches in diameter.
-The number of wells installed must be sufficient to detect releases from the UST system;
+(2) A minimum of two inches in diameter.
+The number of wells installed shall be sufficient to detect releases from the UST system;

-(4) Equipped with a screen that extends from two feet below land surface to a depth of 20 feet below land surface or two feet below the seasonal low water level, whichever is shallower.
+(3) Equipped with a screen that extends from two feet below land surface to a depth of 20 feet below land surface or two feet below the seasonal low water level, whichever is shallower.
 The screen shall be designed and installed to prevent the migration of natural soils or filter pack into the well while allowing the entry of regulated substances into the well under both high and low groundwater level conditions;

-(5) Surrounded with a clean sand or gravel to the the top of the screen, plugged and grouted the remaining distance to finished grade with cement grout;
+(4) Surrounded with a clean sand or gravel to the top of the screen, plugged and grouted the remaining distance to finished grade with cement grout;

-(6) Constructed of a permanent casing and screen material that is inert to the stored substance and is corrosion resistant;
+(5) Constructed of a permanent casing and screen material that is inert to the stored substance and is corrosion resistant;

-(7) Developed upon completion of installation until the water is clear and relatively sediment free;
+(6) Developed upon completion of installation until the water is clear and sediment free;

-(8) Protected with a water-tight cover and lockable cap;
+(7) Protected with a water-tight cover and lockable cap;